 “God, Spence, you should have seen your face!”

-She chucked me on the shoulder.
+She shoved my shoulder.
 “Shut up.”

 I was wearing a shit-eating grin and she was looking at me with dismay.
 “I’ll never live that down, will I?”